 It is the responsibility of nursing students to familiarize themselves with regulations that apply to all university students.
-Students should refer to the most current undergraduate catalog (http://www.shawnee.edu/pub/cat/index.html) for those policies and procedures currently in effect.
+Students should refer to the most current undergraduate catalog for those policies and procedures currently in effect.

-Nursing students are responsible for checking their Shawnee State University email account and Blackboard sites at least three times week for updates, current information, and/or announcements.
+Nursing students are responsible for checking their Shawnee State University email account and Blackboard sites at least three times a week for updates, current information, and/or announcements.